• Completed online application to Texas Woman’s University Graduate School

-• For applicants applying for Fall 2015 entry into the program and later, all prerequisite courses must be completed within the semester of application.
+• Complete List and Plan for Prerequisites Form – All prerequisite courses must be completed within the semester of application.
 Applications received by October 15th must include a plan to complete all prerequisite courses by the end of December.

 • Overall grade point average of 3.0 on prerequisite courses completed for the MOT program and no grade below a C.

 • MOT Applicant Clinical Observation Form completed by one licensed occupational therapist who can document a minimum of 20 contact hours of supervised observation with that individual therapist.